Jack Shulman

-Jacob (Jack) Shulman, (1914–1999), was an American anti-Revisionist Communist activist who fought in the Spanish Civil War and later moved to the People's Republic of China.
+Jacob (Jack) Shulman, (1914–1999), was a Jewish American anti-revisionist communist activist and Hoxhaist who fought in the Spanish Civil War and later moved to the People's Republic of China.

 Background

 Jacob Schulman was born and raised in Rochester, New York, to Jewish parents who had fled Tsarist Russia.
 His father was a housepainter and his mother a washerwoman.
 Shulman won a scholarship to college but had to leave due to the onset of the Great Depression.

 Career

 Shulman joined the Young Communist League in 1930 and went on in 1936 to serve with the Lincoln Brigade for 26 months during the Spanish Civil War and in United States Army during World War II.
 In the early 1950s he worked in the South as part of the Party's organizing efforts with African Americans.
 He was for several years William Z. Foster's secretary.